Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

-Frank had wandered back towards the control panel installed in the wall in front of the smallest seat, which I guess belonged to Krayt X-9.
-My friend was running his fingertips across the weird gauges.
+Frank had wandered back towards the control panel installed on the wall, in front of the smallest seat, which I guess belonged to Krayt X-9.
+My friend was running his fingertips over some weird gauges.

-“Hey, do not touch anything!”
-Krayt X-9 complained.
+“Hey, do not touch anything!” the bald alien complained.

-Frank shrugged his shoulders in a way that suggested he was not intimidated by the warning.
+Frank shrugged in a way that suggested he wasn’t intimidated by the warning.

-“I’m curious about what kind of power source this ship uses, and whether it is nuclear or solar powered.
-Are there any solar panels?
-I would love to examine them in detail, and find out if they are able to produce electricity without relying on fossil fuels.
+“I’m curious about what kind of power source this ship uses, and whether it’s nuclear or solar.
+Where are the solar panels?
+I would love to examine them in detail, and find out how they are able to produce enough electricity to power this ship without relying on fossil fuels.
 Not that there’s anything wrong with fossils.”

-“As if we were still primitive beings without manners nor intelligence!
+“As if we were primitive beings without manners nor intelligence!
 Fossil fuels!
-Don’t bother me with nonsense, we aren’t going to tell you anything about how our ship works.
-You humans cannot be trusted with any advanced technology!
+Don’t bother me with such nonsense.
+We aren’t going to tell you anything about how our ship works.
+You humans cannot be trusted with advanced technology!
 You would endanger the safety of everyone else.”
 He points at the long stick I had rested against a wall.
-“And what is a part of a tree suddenly doing in my ship?”
+“And what is a part of a tree doing in my ship?”

-“That’s called a walking stick,” I said casually, “and it was given to me by my parents as a gift because they know that I am fascinated by nature and the outdoors.”
+“That’s called a walking stick, and it was given to me by my parents as a gift because they know that I am fascinated by nature and the outdoors.”

 “Your parents gave you a wooden toy.
-That doesn’t mean you can bring it inside the ship.”
+That doesn’t mean you can bring it inside our ship.”

-Frank was kneeling on the floor to rummage through his backpack.
+Frank had knelt to rummage through his backpack.
 He pulled out his camera and started fiddling with it.

 “At least we can go home with pictures of aliens!
 A few shots will suffice.
-Nobody else would believe us otherwise.
+Nobody will believe us otherwise.
 Betty, can you pose next to the furry guy?”

-Krayt X-9 let out a noise of indignation, but Yash was quick to approach Frank and lower my friend’s hand as he was about to snap a photo of the bald alien.
+Betty was already approaching the aliens reluctantly when Krayt X-9 let out a noise of indignation.
+Yash lowered my friend’s hand as he was about to snap a photo of the bald alien.

 “Can’t let you take photos, sorry,” Yash said.
 “We aren’t even supposed to be here, nor be seen by human beings.
 It’s how it works.”